-Resident and nonresident.
-Admitted students who do not register must submit a new application if they wish to apply for a subsequent semester.
-All transcripts, test scores, and other documents submitted in support of an admission application are destroyed one year after the semester for which the student has applied if the student has not registered.
+Reapplication.
+Admitted students who do not register for a planned semester must submit new applications to enroll in a subsequent semester.
+All transcripts, test scores and other documents submitted in support of an admission application are destroyed one year after the semester for which the student applied if the student does not enroll.